YijinLiu-Lab/CDNet/README.md

 # CDNet

-This repo is the official implementation of ["Deep-learning-enabled crack detection and analysis in commercial lithium-ion battery cathodes"](https://onlinelibrary.wiley.com/doi/10.1002/adfm.202203070).
+This repo is the official implementation of ["Deep-Learning-Enabled Crack Detection and Analysis in Commercial Lithium-Ion Battery Cathodes"](https://onlinelibrary.wiley.com/doi/10.1002/adfm.202203070).
 It currently includes code for the following tasks:

 ## Abstract